 Vascular Anomalies Specialty Clinic

 The Vascular Anomalies Clinic represents the collaboration of dermatology, plastic surgery, diagnostic and interventional radiology, hematology, ENT, and social work.
 It meets once monthly to address patients with complex vascular anomalies, including vascular malformations, unusual vascular tumors and complicated multisystem infantile hemangiomas.
-For information or to schedule an appointment, call the Vascular Anomalies Specialty Center Referral/Information Line at (816) 960-4051, Option 2.
+For information or to schedule an appointment, call the Vascular Anomalies Specialty Center Consultation/Information Line at (816) 960-4051, Option 2.

 Neurocutaneous Disorder Clinic